phaidra/phaidra/README.md

 valuable data and metadata about the stored objects.

-We provide various flavors for different use cases, from a demo version running on a local desktop computer for evaluation, to an SSO-enabled server version.
+We provide various flavors for different use cases, from a demo version running on a local desktop computer for evaluation, to an shibboleth-enabled server version.

 # Setup